denten-books/plain-text/4-screen.md

 @hausmann_telegraph_1915, 374].
 Instead of being just "on" or "off" it offered measurable points of current intensity along the curve of the sine wave.
 Consequently, alternating current designs tended towards the transmission of continuous quantities like images and cursive handwriting.
-The very visual form of the sinusoidal curve suggested a connection to natural, organic shapes, like handwriting.
+The sinusoidal curve itself resembled natural, organic shapes, like handwriting.
 The alternating current suggested a visual analogy between the thing being transmitted (picture or text) and electric signal.

 The Pollak-Virag telegraph that Bernhard Siegert mentions briefly in his seminal essay on German media theory was one such device.[^ln3-virag] The